-Low levels of physical activity, put you at risk for heart disease, including high blood pressure, diabetes and obesity.
+Low levels of excercise, put you at risk for heart disease, and cancer, high blood pressure, diabetes and obesity.

 People who exercise at least 150 minutes of moderate exercise, or 75 minutes of vigorous exercise a week had a 33 percent lower risk of heart failure than inactive people.

 Exercise can also reduce your risk of the disease as well as memory loss.
 In a study of patients diagnosed with mild to moderate Alzheimer’s who exercised had significantly fewer neuropsychiatric symptoms associated with the disease.

 Among the participants, a walking program also led to improvements in cardio respiratory health.

 In a study of seniors 60 to 80 who walked 30 to 45 minutes, three days per week, for one year increased in volume of their hippocampus by 2 percent.
 Higher fitness levels were also associated with a larger prefrontal cortex.

 In terms of cancer, exercise is also important for both prevention and treatment.
 In a study that examined lifestyle factors to help prevent breast cancer recurrence, exercise was on top.
 Those who exercise regularly reduced their risk of dying from breast cancer by 40 percent compared with those who do not exercise.

 High levels of cardiorespiratory fitness in middle age also helped men survive cancer, reducing their risk of dying from lung, bowel and prostate cancer by nearly one-third.